till0r/archguide/README.md

 The following may need root privlidges.
 Just prepend with `sudo ` as usual if so.

 ### Create recovery key.
-Copy it to a USB drive.
+Transcribe it to a safe place.

 	systemd-cryptenroll /dev/nvme0n1p2 --recovery-key